We are human, so netiquette, internet etiquette, is human. The Human Condition is positive, caring and thoughtful. People are good.

 The internet is a collection of switches which route requests from computers.
 Data transmitted is stored in physical servers somewhere.
 Dwight D. Eisenhower set up the Advanced Research Project (ARPA) to create a system of communications that could share binary data.

 Kleinrock from the University of California at Los Angeles (UCLA) supervised a group of students connect to another group at Stanford.
 Thus the web was born.
 No one but the United States of America created the internet.

 Standards from other computing languages helped the medium become what it is today.
 Today, the internet is a series of computer programming best practices.
 There is no real standard.

 Authority in netiquette is derived from the golden rule.
 We must be nice to each other in order to exchange information.
 The Golden Rule creates a basis for commerce through reciprocity naturally because we are entering the Information Age.

 Treat others the way you want to be treated.

 Rules of netiquette come from positive interaction based on information we share.
 Reciprocity is required intentionally.
 Family first.

-The principle is known as the Ethic of Reciprocity.
+The principle of humanity is known as the Ethic of Reciprocity.
 A reciprocal is an inverse relationship.
 It creates a duty between us who show each other respect to continue the custom.

 There is an exchange of appropriate behavior when followed.
 One for the other.
 This is the spiritual, moral, and ethical foundation of community.